 &lt;sup>4The ground-breaking Tangerine Dream album, Phaedra (1974), opens with the transformation of a sequence played so fast that it sounds like a complex timbre in its own right, which then slows and drops in pitch until it eventually becomes a bass line, played with inhuman regularity.
-In this one short musical section, Tangerine Dream both brought to the foreground in a popular music context deep questions about the perception of timbre and musical structure-echoing the earlier music-theoretical writing of Cowell [1930], and compositional techniques explored by composers such as Stockhausen and Tenney-and set the stage for pop classics throughout the 1970s and 1980s, such as I feel love (Donna Summmer and Giorgio Moroder, 1977).
+In this one short musical section, Tangerine Dream both brought to the foreground in a popular music context deep questions about the perception of timbre and musical structure-echoing the earlier music-theoretical writing of Cowell [1930], and compositional techniques explored by composers such as Stockhausen and Tenney-and set the stage for pop classics throughout the 1970s and 1980s, such as I feel love (Donna Summmer and Giorgio Moroder, 1977)

-agree with this epistemology, it provides a useful starting point for the algorithmic construction of rhythmic music.
-Forth's formalization, though complicated, may therefore prove useful in MuMe, affording a mathematical space of meter and rhythm which can be navigated in rigorous ways.
+prove useful in MuMe, affording a mathematical space of meter and rhythm which can be navigated in rigorous ways.